AdaCore/spark2014/docs/lrm/source/subprograms.rst

-      :Trace Unit: FA 6.1.4 LR Where the refinement of a state abstraction is not visible, the referencing of one or more of its constituents by a subprogram is represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.
+      :Trace Unit: FA 6.1.4 LR Where the refinement of a state abstraction is not visible, the referencing of one or more of its constituents by a subprogram may be represented by a ``global_item`` that denotes the state abstraction in the ``global_specification`` of the subprogram.